33 people, including chief, killed in attack on Afghan police headquarters

 More than 160 people were wounded, said Hedayatullah Hamidi, deputy head of public health in Paktia province.

-The two car bombs exploded at the gate of the police headquarters in the Paktia provincial capital of Gardez, said Afghan Interior Ministry spokesman Najib Danish.
+Two car bombs exploded at the gate of the police headquarters in the Paktia provincial capital of Gardez, said Afghan Interior Ministry spokesman Najib Danish.
 Afterward, five attackers entered the building, leading to a five-hour gun battle between the attackers and police.

 The Patkia provincial police chief was killed in the gun battle, Danish said.
 The five attackers who entered the building were also killed.